Rajpratik71/Mininet-wiki/FAQ.md

 <a name="ovs-upgrade"/>
 ### Can I upgrade Open vSwitch to a newer version?

 Mininet usually uses the latest version of Open vSwitch that is included in that distribution's release.
-You can easily upgrade to another version by following the instructions
-[here] (Installing-new-version-of-Open-vSwitch).
+To find out what version you're running, you can use

+    ovs-vsctl --version

+`install.sh` includes an option to easily upgrade OVS to a new or different version:

+    install.sh -V 2.3.1

+Will install version 2.3.1 of OVS, which supports OpenFlow 1.3 by default.

 ***
 <a name="ovs-reconfig"/>